 boxfile.yml to build and provision your apps environment.
 I suggest adding a DNS alias, just as a convenient way to access the running app from the browser.
 Run the following commands to start your local development environment:

-# Add a convenient way to access the app from a browser nanobox dns add local craft3.dev # Start the dev environment nanobox run
+# Add a convenient way to access the app from a browser nanobox dns add local craft3.local # Start the dev environment nanobox run

 Once the environment is running, you'll be dropped into an interactive console inside.